-The data is our new treasure and we need to store it and secure it properly, ideally on NAS (network-attached storage).
-NAS is a device connected to the network and used 24/7 for storing, accessing, and backing up the data.
-Considering the fact there are dozens of different vendors on the market, sometimes it is a bit tricky to find the proper one.
-The decision should be made based on a few factors such as purpose, performance, agility, reliability, UI, vendor credibility, and product support.
-All of these factors should also fit into the defined budget.
-In this article, we got you covered with Synology and Drobo, two well-known NAS vendors among Windows and MAC users.
+The data is our new gold and we need to store it and secure it properly.
+The ideal would be using NAS (network-attached storage).
+You can connect NAS to your network and access it 24/7 for storing and backing up the data.
+Considering the fact there are dozens of different vendors on the market; it is a bit tricky to find the proper one.
+You should make decisions based on a few metrics.
+In summary, they are related to purpose, performance, agility, reliability, UI, vendor credibility, and product support.
+All of these metrics should also fit into the defined budget.
+We got you covered with Synology and Drobo, two well-known NAS vendors among Windows and MAC.

 About Synology and Drobo

-Synology is a Taiwanese corporation that is developing NAS devices since 2000 and they have a market share from end-users to small and medium companies.
+Synology is a Taiwanese company that is developing NAS devices since 2000.
+They have a market share from end-users to small and medium companies.
 Drobo has a bit less experience, as they have launched the company in 2005 in the US.
 Both, Synology and Drobo have the same goal, to provide end-users and companies with competitive data storage products.

 Drobo supports from 5 to 8 HDD/SSD (2,5″, 3,5″) and in some models, it supports installation of additional mSATA SSD (card sold separately).
-The maximum disk capacity goes from 64 TB to 128 TB and your data are protected with BeyondRAID® technology.
+Drobos supports capacities from 64 TB to 128 TB.
+Furthermore, Drobo protects your data with BeyondRAID® technology.
 With BeyondRAID you can switch from single to dual disk redundancy with a single click and Drobo´s are also self-healing and have virtual hot-spares.
 It’s RAID, only better.
-You can read more about BeyondRAID on this LINK.
+You can read more about BeyondRAID on this link.
 The supported file systems are NTFS, HFS+, VMFS (Drobo B810i).

 There is no information about CPU and RAM under the official specification and datasheet, which is quite weird.
 Drobo doesn’t support rack-mount installation and there is no option to make high availability through clustering.

-According to different sources on Internet, and one of them is Wikipedia, Drobo products have been Out of Stock since the beginning of 2020 with fans of Drobo wondering about the lack of communication addressing the shortage and the future of the company.
+According to different sources on Internet, one of them is Wikipedia, Drobo products have been Out of Stock since the beginning of 2020.
+Fans of Drobo wonder about the lack of communication addressing the shortage and the future of the company.
 The store on drobo.com continues to list all but one Drobo product as “sold out” as of July 2021.
-WIKIPEDIA ARTICLE ABOUT DROBO, LAST EDITED 5 JULY 2021
+Wikipedia article about Drobo, LAST EDITED 5 JULY 2021.

 We recommend contacting directly Drobo and/or their resellers to get an official confirmation.

 Synology offers more than 30 different NAS devices intended for end-users, small or medium companies.
-It covers your from entry-level to ultra-high performance for latency-sensitive workloads.
-Synology helps you to choose the proper devices by selecting one of the following categories File server & synchronization, Data backup, Multimedia hub, Productivity, and Virtual machine on NAS and answering a set of questions.
+It covers you from entry-level to ultra-high performance for latency-sensitive workloads.
+Synology helps you to choose the proper devices.
+You can select one of the following; File server & synchronization, Data backup, Multimedia hub, Productivity, and Virtual machine on NAS.
 For example, if you are looking for Synology NAS for a multimedia hub (play, collect, and share your photos, video, and music through an intuitive web and mobile interface), you can choose one of the 15 available models.

 Synology supports from 2 to 24 (some models scale up to 72 disks) HDD, SSD, SAS and it also supports m2 SSD which increases disk read/write performance.
 The maximum single volume size is 108 TB.
 It supports different RAID types (Basic, SHR-1, SHR-2, JBOD, RAID 0, RAID 1, RAID 5, RAID 6, RAID 10, and RAID F1) and the following file systems EXT4, EXT3, FAT, NTFS, HFS+, exFAT, AFP, rsync, and Btrfs.
-The data can be easily encrypted using the AES-256 algorithm.
+In addition, Synology allows you to encrypt data using the AES-256 algorithm.